UgurcanAkkok/kubeadm-vagrant-cluster/README.md

 - First you should go through everything in the repo and edit the scripts according to your system and needs.
 - Then you need to do a `vagrant up` and initialize the vms.
 - Enter into the node-1 vm using `vagrant ssh`.
 If you use the vagrant shared folder feature, there should be the scripts in `/vagrant/` folder.
+You can start a tmux session.
 - After this point, it is pretty straight-forward.
 You will run the scripts according to the following order and check the output.
-    - install_packages.sh
     - install_containerd.sh
     - install_kubeadm.sh
 - After you run the above scripts in each node, enter the master node and run the install_kubernetes.sh